Skip to content

 This session focuses on China’s growing involvement in the Arctic region and its implications for regional governance, economic development, and security.
 It examines China’s interests in shipping routes, resources, research cooperation, and partnerships with Arctic and near-Arctic states, as well as EU strategic concerns.
 The discussion highlights how Arctic stakeholders perceive China’s role and how EU–China interactions may evolve in this strategically sensitive region.

-• Toomas Lukk (Ministry of Foreign Affairs of Estonia)
+• Toomas Lukk (Special Envoy for the Arctic, Ministry of Foreign Affairs of Estonia)

 16:00-16:15 Coffee break